 There had been rumors of the possibility of something bigger happening.
 Instead of sitting around and waiting on someone to decide if they would or would not, we decided to do it ourselves.
 There was no way we were going to back off the momentum we had gained.

-What was the feedback of “Believers”?
+How was the feedback regarding “Believers”?
 How did you promote your release?

 We sent copies to every college radio station that had a metal show.
 Then we sent them to major stations as we went along.
 It had begun to show up on regular rotation on every listing that reported that sort of thing, Not only had it been listed we were in the top three of huge bands at the time week in and week out.
 The intro to Believers was being used by a major Philadelphia station for their metal show.
 They continued using it for several years after the band broke up.
 It seemed to have left a good impression.
 I know we were all grateful it happened in a positive way.